garrandall/popular-music-data/tracks/hay-crucial-conflict.md

 Everybody throw it up
 Go to the barn and get some hay.
 When I get my choke on.
-Fool you know i'm smokin on...
+Fool you know I'm smokin on...

 Hay now hay
 We smokin up hay in the middle of the barn
-And i'm lit up
+And I'm lit up
 Can't get up
 My eyes are red
 And my head is spinnin.